 Celebrate the Chinese New Year with homemade fortune cookies—much more delicious than what you get at restaurants.
 If you want, decorate them (photo © National Honey Board).

-The Chinese New Year begins on February 7 this year.
+The Chinese New Year, also called the Lunar New Year, begins on February 7th this year (it changes each year, based on the lunar calendar).
 You can ring in the Year of the Rat with homemade honey fortune cookies—delicious and easy to make with this recipe from the National Honey Board.
 The substitution of honey for white sugar gives the cookies a big boost in flavor.

 Personalize the cookies with creative fortunes for your family and friends (start with “You will discover amazing foods on TheNibble.com”).

 You can also decorate them by dipping in chocolate, drizzling with icing, or both.

 If you want to give them as a gift, red is a good luck color in China, hence the red cartons in the photo.

 1. PREHEAT the oven to 350°F.